martinthomson/is-the-future/draft-thomson-is-the-future.md

 Several documents published on the stream contain information of a general nature.
-This information might not be readily available elsewhere, or it might be tailored specifically to the usual audience of the stream (such as the IETF or IRTF).
+This information might not be readily available elsewhere, or it might be tailored specifically to the usual audience of the stream.
+This audience is presumably participants of the IETF and IRTF based on the content of these documents.
+It is hard to identify an audience, because there are very few documents of this type in those recently published.

 These documents include an extensive security glossary {{?SEC-GLOSS=RFC4949}}, reports on events of potential interest {{?NAME-COLLISIONS=RFC8023}},